z20axa/Password-Generator/README.md

 - Then user is prompted to confirm if password should contain/include number characters
 - Then user is prompted to confirm if password should contain/include special characters
 - After all prompts are confirmed, a password is generated that matches the user selected criterias
-- New generated password is displayed/written in the page
+- New generated password is displayed/written in the website

 ## Deployed Website ScreenShot